 Frontline onboarding is the process of helping new frontline workers adjust to the company culture and understand all aspects of the job to deliver productive results quickly.
-The frontline onboarding process involves everything from knowledge dissemination to creating an environment where the new hire can be comfortable and interact freely with colleagues.
+The frontline onboarding process involves everything from knowledge dissemination to creating an environment where the new team member can be comfortable and interact freely with colleagues.

 Frontline workers are the face of the company.
 A well-planned onboarding process can help the frontline gain the confidence and knowledge needed to serve clients efficiently.
 In addition to improving productivity, research has found that a well-planned onboarding process improves employee retention by 82%